Campus Activewear IPO: What GMP signals about the public issue

-- Campus Activewear IPO GMP today is ₹105, which is ₹5 higher from its yesterday's grey market of ₹100, say market observers
+- Campus Activewear IPO GMP today is ₹105, which is ₹25 higher from its Friday evening GMP of ₹80, say market observers

-Campus Activewear IPO (Initial Public Offering) opened for subscription on 26th April 2022 and it will remain open for subscription till 28th April 2022.
-Means bidding for this public issue is going to end today.
-After two days of bidding, Campus Activewear IPO subscription status suggests that the public offer has been subscribed 3021 times whereas its retail portion has been subscribed 3.94 times.
-Grey market is also giving positive response in regard to Campus Activewear IPO as grey market premium (GMP) of the public issue has been rising continuously.
-According to market observers, Campus Activewear shares are available at a premium of ₹105 in grey market today.

-Campus Activewear IPO (Initial Public Offering) opened for subscription on 26th April 2022 and it will remain open for subscription till 28th April 2022.
-Means bidding for this public issue is going to end today.
-After two days of bidding, Campus Activewear IPO subscription status suggests that the public offer has been subscribed 3021 times whereas its retail portion has been subscribed 3.94 times.
-Grey market is also giving positive response in regard to Campus Activewear IPO as grey market premium (GMP) of the public issue has been rising continuously.
-According to market observers, Campus Activewear shares are available at a premium of ₹105 in grey market today.
+Campus Activewear IPO: Bidding for the public issue of Campus Activewear ended on 28th April 2022 and now bidders and market observers are eagerly waiting for share allocation announcement, which is most likely on 4th May 2022.
+As per Campus Activewear IPO subscription status, the public issue worth ₹1400 crore has been subscribed 51.75 times in 3 days bidding whereas its retail portion has been subscribed 7.68 times.
+Taking cue from strong subscription, grey market is also responding strongly in favour of the public offer.
+As per the market observers, Campus Activewear shares are available at a premium of ₹105 in grey market today.

 Campus Activewear IPO GMP

-As Campus Activewear IPO GMP today is ₹105, it means grey market is expecting Campus Activewear IPO listing around ₹397 ( ₹292 + ₹105), around 35 per cent higher from Campus Activewear IPO price band of ₹278 to ₹292 per equity share.
-Market observers said that rising Campus Activewear IPO GMP may boost the sentiment of those investors who are in wait and watch situation.
+Market observers maintained that grey market premium means expected listing gain from the public issue.
+As Campus Activewear IPO GMP today is ₹100, it means grey market is expecting Campus Activewear IPO listing around ₹397 ( ₹292 + ₹105).

-However, stock market experts suggested investors that GMP is an unofficial data, which is non-regulated.
-So, those who follow GMP are advised to go through the financials of the company as well because balance sheet of the company will give better picture about the company's fundamentals.
+However, stock market experts said that GMP is an unofficial and non-regulated data, which can't be relied blindly.
+They said that GMP has nothing to do with the financials of the company.
+So, one should look at the balance sheet of the company that gives concrete picture of the public issues fundamentals.

 Disclaimer: The views and recommendations made above are those of individual analysts or broking companies, and not of Mint.